 \subsection{Performance under Context Shifts}

 A key challenge for deep learning-based sensing applications is the performance degradation caused by shifts between training and testing contexts.
-In this section, we evaluate the performance of models trained with supervised learning under varying degrees of context shift.

-Specifically, we evaluate model performance using IMU data from 10 subjects in the public Shoaib dataset~\cite{shoaib} for human activity recognition (HAR).
-The task is to classify six human activities using wearable IMU sensor data, where the \emph{context} is defined by different on-body sensor placements of the wearables (e.g., wrist, pocket, belt, arm).
-To systematically analyze performance under varying context shifts, we quantify the degree of context shift between training and testing data using the Maximum Mean Discrepancy (MMD) metric~\cite{gretton2012kernel}, which measures the divergence between their feature distributions.
-A higher MMD score indicates a larger distributional gap and thus a greater context shift.
+To systematically analyze this, we evaluate model performance using IMU data from 10 subjects in the public Shoaib dataset~\cite{shoaib} for human activity recognition (HAR).
+The task is to classify six human activities across different on-body sensor placements (e.g., \textit{Wrist}, \textit{Left pocket}, \textit{Right pocket}, \textit{Upper Arm}, and \textit{Belt}).

-We use ``Left pocket'' and ``Right pocket'' as the source contexts for training data and compute MMD scores from this source distribution to all other placement locations.
-Based on these scores, we categorize three levels of context shift: \emph{low} (``Upper arm'', MMD $\approx 0.37$), \emph{medium} (``Wrist'', MMD $\approx 0.44$), and \emph{high} (``Belt'', MMD $\approx 1.08$).
-Figure~\ref{fig:motivation_shift} visualizes both the MMD values and the resulting accuracy drops of a supervised model when moving from the source pockets to these target contexts.
-As the MMD increases from the low-shift Upper arm to the high-shift Belt placement, the accuracy drop grows dramatically, indicating that sensing model performance is highly sensitive to the degree of \emph{context shift}.